Tej1109/Tej1109/README.md

 - 👋 Hi, I’m @Tej1109
 - 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning Python,Excel,Tableau
+- 🌱 I’m currently learning Deep Learning & AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Getting a job rq, help me pwease
-- 📫 How to reach me
+- 📫 How to reach me?
+Just scream my name real loud, I might just hear you

 <!---
 Tej1109/Tej1109 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.